All Episodes

 Because they don't feel like risking their lives with a jury or a judge and the rest of their lives in jail because they're being put up in a political trial, which is what this was.

-How come we don't give them that right?
+Don't cops who fight for the presumption of innocence until proven guilty, how come we don't give them that right?

 How come we don't stand up for their right to be presumed innocent?

-Anyway, where do you see this thing tonight we're going to show you about how crazy and insane the Democrats were.
+We're going to show you about how crazy and insane the Democrats were.

 The whole episode is pathetic, melodrama, Democratic Party that has now been radicalized.

-Hillary Clinton gave China millions of jobs and our best jobs, and effectively let China completely rebuild itself.
+Hillary Clinton gave China millions of jobs and our best jobs and effectively let China completely rebuild itself.

 In return, Hillary Clinton got rich.

-The book Clinton cash by Peter Schweitzer documents how Bill and Hillary used the State Department to enrich their family and America's and at America's expense.
+The book Clinton Cash by Peter Schweitzer documents how Bill and Hillary used the State Department to enrich their family and America's and at America's expense.

-She gets rich making you poor.
+She gets rich, making you poor.

 Here is a quote from the book.